ethereum/EIPs/EIPS/eip-eth_getProof.md

 Combining these in one Method allows the client to work very efficient, since the required data are already fetched from the db.

+### Proofs for non existant values

+In case a address or storage-value does not exist, the proof needs to provide enough data to verify this fact.
+This means, the client needs to follow the path from the root node and deliver until the last matching node.
+If the last matching node is a branch, the proof value in the node must be empty one.
+In case of leaf-type it must be pointing to a different relative-path in order to proof that the requested path does not exists.

 ### possible Changes to be discussed:

 - instead of providing the blocknumber maybe the blockhash would be better, since it would allow proofs of uncles-states.